mverboom/pve-testenv/README.md

 CTTEMPLATE

 This is the name of the template to use when creating a container.
-A script to create a template using DAB is included (createtemplate).
-It has to be run on the Proxmox server.
-It requires 1 parameter which should be the name of the template to create.
-This script takes care of some requirements that are needed in the containers to make the environment run smoothly.
+The create has an option to create the template using DAB.
+This takes care of the requirements that are needed in the containers to make the environment run smoothly.

 PROXY